Miccosukee Indian School: History

 In 1963 the Bureau of Indian Affairs (BIA) established the school.
 The Miccosukee tribe took control of the school in 1971, making it the first school which the BIA contracted with but did not own.
 The school established a board with seven people, as per the Indian Self-Determination Act.
 The tribe had not signed any treaties with the federal government at that point, so it was able to have more of a say in how the school board was developed.

 In 1984 the Florida Senate offered the school $60,000 to assist the school in helping its students prepare for admission to Florida universities if they chose.
 For instance, the school began to offer instruction on computers and on foreign languages.

 Its current campus was scheduled to open in 1999, with a cost of $9 million generated from casino revenues.

 Curriculum

 In 1984 the school had no computer instruction.
 Its language courses were limited to English and Miccosukee, with no other foreign language instruction.
 In 1984 the school sought to implement reforms to meet Florida's new course recommendations for university readiness, although it is not required to follow Florida law on education.

+In 2015, the U.S. government gave the school permission to use a different definition of Adequate Yearly Progress within the Elementary and Secondary Education Act so that they could better meet their students' needs.